cjosiris1/Projects/README.md

 # Projects
 These are several projects which I have worked on during my coding journey.

-Android Projects - Use of Kotlin and practice with mobile UI design within Android Studio
+Android Projects - Use of Kotlin and practice with mobile UI design within Android Studio.

-Client Tattoo Webpage - Use of Visual Studio and .Net Core, a project worked on for a client by the name of Helena Grace
+Client Tattoo Webpage - Use of Visual Studio and .Net Core, a project worked on for a client by the name of Helena Grace.

 Data Structure and Algorithms - multiple projects which dealt with honing my knowledge and skill for well-optimized and effecient code.

+Movie Web Application (KinoKong) - A movie website set up to display multiple movies in a visually appealing format, practice with securing webpages and insertion and recall of data within a database.